 - Addition of alternative descriptive text to photos or graphics wherever possible.

 - Use of Canvas’s accessibility checker to review anything you’ve typed into Canvas.

 - If you sense that students studying remotely need help with computers or internet connection, you can contact Student Success.
 Staff there and in financial aid have been helping students this past spring and will continue to do so.

-Courses should use Canvas robustly (please see ITG's Teaching Remotely guide as well as Build Your Canvas Flex or Online Course in 5 Steps), using best practices as described below.
+Courses should use Canvas robustly (please see ITG's Teaching Remotely guide as well as Build Your Canvas Course in 5 Steps), using best practices as described below.
 This will provide a consistent environment for students, who benefit from having everything in one place.

 - Use Canvas assignments

 - Use Modules to articulate course structure.
 A Canvas Module should correspond to each week of class, but a given course unit can span multiple Modules.
 Use Modules for:

 - topic notes

 - Use Gradebook to centralize and keep student grades up to date